-The commissioning and testing phase of mission-critical electrical and mechanical systems project for a facility can be an opportunity to optimize the facility design in both cap-ex and op-ex.
+The testing and commissioning phase of mission-critical electrical and mechanical systems project for a facility can be an opportunity to optimize the facility design in both cap-ex and op-ex.
 To realize these benefits, it is worth examining current approaches as well as a new, technique-based methodology and its supporting data.

 by ComRent’s Director of Business Development and Technology Strategy, Mark Siira, and his IEEE partner, Alan Meissner.

-This article, published in Consulting-Specifying Engineer, discusses some best practices for commissioning electric and thermal systems in a facility, such as a data center, in addition to introducing test data that suggests certain methods are more appropriate when optimizing the performance of a facility.
-These methods present an important new opportunity for engineers, contractors and commissioning agents, as proper testing and commissioning of data centers can lead to improved efficiency, and optimizing thermal performance of the facility.
+This article, published in Consulting-Specifying Engineer, discusses some best practices for data center commissioning for electric and thermal systems in a facility, in addition to introducing test data that suggests certain methods are more appropriate when optimizing the performance of a facility.
+These methods present an important new opportunity for engineers, contractors and commissioning agents, as proper testing and data center commissioning can lead to improved efficiency, and optimizing thermal performance of the facility.
 The need to test a facility, like any other complex system, is generally accepted and well supported for many reasons, including:

 - Predictability of life